 The extra space at the bottom of the floorplan could be used as eaves storage like the space in the roof void at the top of the floorplan.

 With an L shaped dormer loft conversion there are a few options.
 The first option really is to create two distinct rooms.
-These could be two bedrooms, a bedroom and an office or a bedroom and a bathroom.
+These could be two bedrooms, a bedroom and a home office or a bedroom and a bathroom.
 One would be in the main roof and one in the rear roof.

 If you’re happy to have smaller rooms you could have two rooms and a bathroom or en suite.
 There are a couple of layouts for this and the second one is pretty much how our plans started off.